lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   swapped on the return path (e.g. source and destination addresses fields).
   The CoAP headers instead are asymmetric, the headers are different for a request or a response.
-  For example, the URI-path option is mandatory in the request and is not found in the response, a request may contain an Accept option and the response a Content option.
+  For example, the URI-path option is mandatory in the request and is not found in the response, a request may contain an Accept option and the response may contain a Content option.

   The {{rfc8724}} defines the use of a Direction Indicator (DI) in the Field Description, which allows a single Rule to process message headers differently depending on the direction.